ker13530018/tandem-repeat/README.md

 3. if your want to build please follow this command `go build -o tandem-repeat.sh main.go`  and run ` ./tandem-repeat.sh > out.log`

+4. if your want to run test follow this command `go test -v --cover  ./...`

 ##### Explain codeing